 In a Nutshell, What’s This About?

 The Section 199A deduction expires for most taxpayers at the end of 2025, at least as the law now works.
-Specifically, it expires for taxpayers that use a calendar year as their taxable year.
+But you can possibly get an extra year of Section 199A tax savings if you use a fiscal year rather than a calendar year.

 The reason?
 Section 199A does not apply to taxable years beginning after December 31, 2025.
-Thus, it does apply to taxable years beginning before December 31, 2025.
+But it does apply to taxable years beginning before December 31, 2025.

 For example, the calendar year that begins on January 1, 2025.
 As everybody already gets.
 But other taxable years that begin before the December 31, 2025 cutoff date should work, too.
 For example, a taxable year that begins on February 1, 2025.
 Or March 1, 2025.
 And so on.

 How Quickly Do I Need to Move on This?